What should I wear to my navel piercing appointment?

 What is a dermal piercing?

 A dermal is an implant piercing where the base sits underneath the skin – there is no exit point.
 You may see them more commonly on the face, wrists and chest.
 These little guys have interchangeable tops and can last for years with proper aftercare.
-Although we can put them in for you, unfortunately we cannot remove them!
+Although we can put them in for you, unfortunately, we cannot remove them!
 A quick visit to your GP should do the trick.
 All that’s needed is a very small incision and the jewellery can be removed.
-Keep the piercing site covered and treat like a fresh piercing until it heals.
+Keep the piercing site covered and treat it like a fresh piercing until it heals.